dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 If using the preceding component locally in a Blazor Web App, place the component in the client-side project's `Pages` folder.
 The client-side project is the solution's project with a name that ends in `.Client`.
 When the app is running, navigate to `/render-mode-3` in the browser's address bar.

-### Render mode determined at runtime
+### Auto render mode

-The render mode can be determined at runtime.
+The Auto render mode determines how to render the component at runtime.
 The component is initially rendered server-side with interactivity using the Blazor Server hosting model.
-After the Blazor bundle is downloaded to the client and the .NET client-side runtime activates, the component adopts the Blazor WebAssembly hosting model for client-side rendering and interactivity.
+The Blazor WebAssembly runtime and app bundle are downloaded to the client in the background and cached so that they can be used on future visits.

 In the following example, the component is interactive throughout the process.
 The button calls the `UpdateMessage` method when selected.
-The value of `message` changes, and the component is re-rendered, either server-side or client-side, to update the message in the UI.
+The value of `message` changes, and the component is re-rendered to update the message in the UI.
+Initially, the component is rendered interactively from the server, but on subsequent visits it's rendered from the client after the Blazor WebAssembly runtime and app bundle are downloaded and cached.

 `RenderMode4.razor`: